 Once your eligibility has been confirmed, you will be able to sit the first part of the test of competence (CBT), a computer-based examination test of theoretical practice-based knowledge.
 The test can be taken in any of the Pearson Vue testing centres around the World.
 For more information, please read: https://www.nmc.org.uk/globalassets/sitedocuments/registration/candidate-information-guide-toc-part-1-pearson-vue.pdf

 The CBT is a test of 120 multiple choice questions.
-You have a maximum of 2 attempts to pass CBT.
-If you fail the first attempt, you will only be able to book your second test at the earliest after 28 days has passed.
+You may sit the CBT up to three times with a minimum of 10 days between each sitting.
 When you pass the CBT, the NMC will require you to submit a number of standard completed forms and documents online – full details may be found in your NMC online account.

 Step 3: Assessment